A meteoroid circles the globe. Round and round and round it goes, and where it’ll stop nobody knows.

 President Johnson paused and took a deep breath.
 He wiped a hand across his brow, smearing the makeup there.
 He didn’t notice.

 ‘The asteroid was scanned, and a fault line within it identified.
 A series of holes were drilled into the asteroid and nuclear charges inserted.
-When detonated these split the asteroid causing the meteor to head towards earth, the remaining, much large section of the asteroid was sent out away from the planet.
+When detonated these split the asteroid causing the meteor to head towards earth.
+The remaining, much larger section of the asteroid was sent out away from the planet.

 ‘The meteorite landed near Orly, a suburb of Paris, creating a seismic blast rated 7.4 on the Richter scale.
 The devastation caused by this was compounded by 2000 mile per hour winds and a vast debris cloud.
 The crater caused by the impact is almost eight kilometres in diameter and five hundred metres deep.